mharbol/harbol-code/README.md

 A bitwise and between that value and `n` gives us 0 if the single 1 bit is in a valid position.

 ## [LeetCode 1551 - Minimum Operations to Make Array Equal](https://leetcode.com/problems/minimum-operations-to-make-array-equal/)
-[The best solution](https://github.com/mharbol/harbol-code/blob/master/leet-code/src/main/java/io/github/mharbol/leetcode/MinOpArr.java) requires a lot of maff.
+[The best solution](https://github.com/mharbol/harbol-code/blob/master/leet-code/src/main/java/io/github/mharbol/leetcode/MinOpArr.java) requires a lot of math.
 In short, we proved a closed form for if there were an even or odd number of items in the array;
 once that was determined, we applied the closed form for the given case.
 <details>